mattpovich/sedfitting-ysos/recipes/sedfitting_procedure_ysos.md

 I. *Proceeding from `find_ysoc_procedure`.* YSO candidates were identified from a combined NIR/MIR catalog using my "blind" IR-excess selection criteria for highly-contaminated fields.
 Congratulations, you already made `data_glimpse+ysoc`, so proceed to **Flag UGOs** below.

 II. *Proceeding from [`sedfitting_procedure_xpms`](https://github.com/mattpovich/sedfitting-phrds/blob/master/recipes/sedfitting_procedure_xpms.md).* YSO candidates were identified from a sample of IR counterparts to X-ray sources (or some other indicator of youth, e.g. H-alpha sources and/or a parallax/proper-motion-selected members of a young stellar cluster).
 In this case, your `$TARGET/sedfitter` directory should already contain two files, `xpms.fitinfo_bad` and `data_xir`.
-Use the following IDL command to create the new fitter data file:
+Use the following python and IDL commands to create the new fitter data file:

+**>>>**

+	from sedfitter import write_parameters write_parameters('xpms.fitinfo_bad','pars_xpms_bad.txt',select_format=('A',-1))

 **IDL>**